foxyyyyyyyyyyyyy/foxyyyyyyyyyyyyy/Readme.md

 <br>

-- 💻 I'm currently working on the [Scrimfinder](https://scrimfinder.de) Bot and at [NewCreativ](https://newcreativ.de) as the lead Developer.
+- 💻 I'm currently working on the [Scrimfinder](https://scrimfinder.gg) Bot as part of [eSportsApp](https://esportsapp.gg) as the lead Developer.

 - 🌱 In the moment I'm trying to better understand the functions of React.<br>